Should you use the sauna before or after your workout?

 Take your workouts to the next level

 At Virgin Active, we have hundreds of group classes from Body Combat through to Pilates Reformer.
-We also have a range of exclusive facilities, such as our pool, spa and sauna.
+We also have a range of exclusive rest and recovery facilities, such as our pool, spa and sauna.
 To experience what our world-class gyms have to offer, book in a no-obligation tour.
 We’d love to show you around!

 Enjoying our blog?